ndenicolais/qr-code-generator/README.md

 🔴 [qrcode.react](https://www.npmjs.com/package/qrcode.react)

-A React component that permitt to generate QR codes for rendering to the DOM.
+A React component to generate QR codes for rendering to the DOM.
 To install it open the terminal and run `yarn add qrcode.react` or `npm install qrcode.react`

 ## 📦 Local development
 In the project folder we can perform several actions: